foundriesio/docs/source/tutorials/compose-app/compose-app-docker-compose-apps.rst

 Multiple Sources
 ----------------

-You can can also mix the examples for both single and multiple container applications.
+You can also mix the examples for both single and multiple container applications.
 For example:

 .. prompt:: text